hdShang/arxiv-daily/docs/cs-AI/2025-08-20/papers/250815082v1-from-basic-affordances-to-symbolic-thought-a-computational-phylogene.md

 ---
 layout: default
-title: From Basic Affordances to Symbolic Thought: A Computational Phylogenesis of Biological Intelligence
+title: "From Basic Affordances to Symbolic Thought: A Computational Phylogenesis of Biological Intelligence"
 ---

 # From Basic Affordances to Symbolic Thought: A Computational Phylogenesis of Biological Intelligence